-The Company's own shares are to be allowed to be sold, subject to approval by the Supervisory Board, within a period of five years from the date of authorization other than on the stock exchange or by public offering, i.e. (i) for the purpose of setting up an employee participation program, either including members of the Management Board and/or senior employees or exclusively for members of the Management Board and/or senior employees, or for a stock option plan for employees, either including members of the Management Board and/or senior employees or exclusively for members or exclusively for members of the Management Board and/or senior employees, either including members of the Management Board and/or senior employees or exclusively for members of the Management Board and/or senior employees of the Company and, if so decided, of affiliated companies, including, if applicable, through transfer to an employee participation foundation in the meaning of Section 4d (4) of the Income Tax Act, or (ii) as transaction currency for the acquisition of companies, establishments, parts of establishments or participating interests in one or several companies in Austria or abroad, or (iii)

-for an over-allotment option (greenshoe option) or (iv) for the rounding of fractional amounts.
+The Company's own shares are to be allowed to be sold, subject to approval by the Supervisory Board, within a period of five years from the date of authorization, other than on the stock exchange or by public offering, namely (i) for the purpose of implementing an employee participation program, either including members of the Management Board and/or senior employees or exclusively for members of the Management Board and/or senior employees, or for a stock option plan for employees, either including members of the Management Board and/or senior employees, or for a stock option plan for employees, either including members of the Management Board and/or senior employees, including and/or senior employees or exclusively for members of the Management Board and/or senior employees or exclusively for members of the Management Board and/or senior employees or exclusively for members of the Management Board and/or senior employees or exclusively for members of the Management Board and/or senior employees or exclusively for members of the Management Board and/or senior employees or exclusively for members of the Management Board and/or senior employees of the Company and, if so decided, of affiliated companies, including, if applicable, through transfer to an employee participation foundation within the meaning of section 4d (4) of the Income Tax Act, or (ii) as transaction currency for the acquisition of companies, establishments, parts of establishments or participating interests in one or several companies in Austria or abroad, or (iii) for an over-allotment option (greenshoe option) or (iv) for the adjustment of fractional amounts.

-The Management Board is to be authorized to withdraw own shares bought back with the approval of the Supervisory Board without further authorization to be granted by the Annual General Meeting, and the Supervisory Board is to be authorized to adopt amendments to the Articles of Association required as a result of the withdrawal of shares.
+The Management Board is to be authorized to cancel own shares bought back, subject to approval by the Supervisory Board, without further authorization to be granted by the Annual General Meeting, and the Supervisory Board is to be authorized to adopt amendments to the Articles of Association required as a result of the cancellation of shares.

-In view of the possibility of selling own shares of the Company other than on the stock exchange or by public offering, the Management Board has to submit a written report to the Annual General Meeting pursuant to Section 65 (1b) in conjunction with Section 170 (2) and Section 153 (4) of the Stock Corporation Act.
+In view of the possibility of selling own shares of the Company other than on the stock exchange or by public offering, the Management Board has to submit a written report to the Annual General Meeting pursuant to section 65 (1b) in conjunction with section 170 (2) and section 153 (4) of the Stock Corporation Act.

-- 2. In accordance with the proposal submitted by the Management Board, the Management Board of the Company is authorized to buy back own shares exclusively with the approval of the Supervisory Board, and to sell own shares bought back other than on the stock exchange or by public offering exclusively with the approval of the Supervisory Board of the Company. - 3.
-Apart from the possibility of selling purchased own shares on the stock exchange or by public offering, in which case equal treatment of all shareholders and the possibility for each UNIQA shareholder to buy UNIQA shares is to be guaranteed (Section 65 (1b) Stock Corporation Act), it is to be possible to sell purchased own shares, in certain cases and with the approval of the Supervisory Board, other than on the stock exchange or by public offering.
+- 2. In accordance with the proposal submitted by the Management Board, the Management Board of the Company is authorized to buy back own shares exclusively with the approval of the Supervisory Board, and to sell own shares bought back other than on the stock exchange or by public offering exclusively with the approval of the Supervisory ry Board of the Company. - 3.
+Apart from the possibility of selling purchased own shares on the stock exchange or by public offering, in which case equal treatment of all shareholders and the possibility for each UNIQA shareholder to buy UNIQA shares is to be guaranteed (section 65 (1b) of the Stock Corporation Act), the possibility of selling purchased own shares, in certain cases and with the approval of the Supervisory Board, other than on the stock exchange or by public offering is to be provided for.

-The sale of own shares other than on the stock exchange or by public offering would be conceivable, inter alia, in connection with an employee participation program.
+The sale of own shares other than on the stock exchange or by public offering would be possible, inter alia, in connection with an employee participation program.